| Course Code |

 |

-This course begins with a description of the theoretical framework of audio visual educational aids in term of concept, importance characteristics, criteria for use, foundations of their design and production.
-The course then addresses the concept of the communication process and its elements.
-The course concludes with design and production of educational aids, by students, in their specialization in harmony with its theoretical framework.
-Students are expected to make use of modern technology in their design and production of these aids. |
+| This course begins with a description of the theoretical framework of audio visual educational aids in term of concept, importance characteristics, criteria for use, foundations of their design and production. the course then addresses the concept of the communication process and its elements. the course concludes with design and production of educational aids, by students, in their specialization in harmony with its theoretical framework. students are expected to make use of modern technology in their design and production of these aids. |

 10513394